Affiliated with UAA? Enroll yourself and get started!

 We strongly recommend completing the Certificate requirements in advance of the deadline in case any revisions to the submissions are deemed necessary.

-This program was developed by UAA Textbook Affordability co-chairs D'Arcy Hutchings (Associate Professor, Library) and Dr. Veronica Howard (Associate Professor, Psychology) with assistance from Zoe Dietz (student employee) in collaboration with the UAA/APU Consortium Library.
+This program was developed by UAA Textbook Affordability co-chairs D'Arcy Hutchings (Associate Professor, Library) and Dr. Veronica Howard (Associate Professor, Psychology) with assistance from Zoe Dietz (student employee).
+This work complements the Alaska Open Education Initiative, a UAA Textbook Affordability project funded by U.S. Department of Agriculture's National Institute of Food and Agriculture (USDA NIFA).
+The core structure of this program was inspired by the UAA Online Teaching Certificate program by Kathryn Schild.

 Funding for the Certificate awards is provided by the UAA/APU Consortium Library using funds earmarked for textbook affordability efforts.